sergiofbsilva/file-upload-demo/README.md

 1. `/tmp/file1.txt`
 2. `/tmp/file2.txt`

+Run the following commands:

-1. cd client
+1. `cd client`
 2. `mvn compile exec:java -Dexec.mainClass="org.fenixedu.file.upload.client.Main"`

-3. The client will output the response from server
+The client will output the response from server something like:

-Example:

 ```
 component 1
 this is the component 1